mistersingh179/sidekik/notes/step8.md

 - not fetching abi when connected to metamask
 - address field should either be editable or not be there
 - shows continue button, when there is no address, just a contract
+- fix name of worker file
+- fix name of woker instance from instance to something else
+- refactor contract missing messaging to be when chain - yes & contracts - no
+- refactor processRpcUrl to have proper if statement for instance.current

 ### bug - slowness / performance issue when syncing directory